hghcomphys/hghcomphys.github.io/_posts/2021-06-13-mahalanobis-image-outlier-detection.md

     return Model(inp, out), Model(inp, features)
 ```

-**Sigmoid** activation function is used to map the output range of the feature extractor between [0, 1].
+**Note:** Sigmoid activation function is used to map the output range of the feature extractor between [0, 1].
 {: .notice--info}

 Please note that the `build_custom_model()` function returns two models with the shared set of weights: